-A conviction for kidnapping in Illinois (720 ILCS 5/10-1) carries some of the harshest possible penalties in a court of law, which may include life imprisonment in the Illinois Department of Corrections (IDOC).
-The goal of the courts is to pass out severe punishments for those involved in such a crime.
+The charge of kidnapping in Illinois (720 ILCS 5/10-1) can subject someone to quite possibly one of the strictest penalties possible in Chicago, which can even include life imprisonment in the Illinois Department of Corrections (IDOC).
+The Courts unfortunately pass severe punishments for those convicted of the crime of kidnapping.
 These types of crimes are equal to, if not greater than, murder and armed robbery.
-If you’ve been charged with kidnapping, you’ll need a knowledgeable and tenacious Chicago kidnapping defense lawyer on your side to help you with your trial.
+If you’ve been charged with kidnapping, you’ll need a knowledgeable and zealous Chicago kidnapping defense lawyer with the experience to provide you with the best defense possible.

 A person commits the offense of kidnapping when he or she knowingly and secretly confines another against his or her will, by force or threat of imminent force carries another from one place to another with intent secretly to confine that other person against his or her will; or by deceit or enticement induces another to go from one place to another with intent secretly to confine that other person against his or her will.

 Confinement of a child under the age of 13 years, or of a severely or profoundly intellectually disabled person, is against that child's or person's will within the meaning of this Section if that confinement is without the consent of that child's or person's parent or legal guardian.
 Kidnapping is a Class 2 felony.Aggravated Kidnapping